 In business, life, and money, I have always believed that the most important question we can ask ourselves is “Who is this person, and why should I be listening to them?”
 That simple question would keep more people from making bad financial decisions, and following the wrong business mentors, more than any question I can share.

 A 2019 Northwestern Mutual study found that U.S. adults who work with a financial advisor report “substantially greater financial security, confidence and clarity than those who go it alone.”

 The value of working with a financial advisor varies by person and advisors are legally prohibited from promising returns, but research suggests average additional investment returns can range from 1.5% to 4% more each.

-There are many new apps and tools that makes it easy to find the right financial advisor near you in just a few minutes.
+Some many new apps and tools make it easy to find the right financial advisor near you in just a few minutes.
 Our exclusive, no-cost tool matches you with up to three local fiduciary financial advisors that have passed a rigorous screening process.
-We confirm each is registered with the U.S. Securities and Exchange Commission (SEC) or the appropriate state regulator, possess the proper licenses and have no pending or valid regulatory disclosures within the past 10 years.
+We confirm each is registered with the U.S. Securities and Exchange Commission (SEC) or the appropriate state regulator, possesses the proper licenses and has no pending or valid regulatory disclosures within the past 10 years.

 Being aware of these eight common blunders when choosing a Financial Advisor can help you find peace of mind, and avoid years of stress.

 1. Hiring a Financial Advisor Who Is Not a Fiduciary